Search the Graduate POS Manual

 - Dissertation/Thesis/Creative Component completion

 - Dissertation/Thesis students refer to the Dissertation / Thesis Home website and the Dissertation / Thesis Checklist to make a final review of formatting requirements which might need to be corrected prior to electronic upload and submission to ProQuest.

 - Creative Component students consult with their Major Professor to put project in final agreed upon format prior to electronic upload and submission to the ISU Digital Repository.

 - Submit FINAL version of Dissertation/Thesis/Creative Component to Major Professor for approval to submit.

-- English Department’s Graduation Exit Information and Survey form is required from ALL students; complete the online Smartsheets form via the link which will be emailed to you by the Graduation Support Staff (Katie Siders).
+- English Department’s Graduation Exit Information and Survey form is required from ALL students; complete the online Smartsheets form via the link which will be emailed to you by the Graduation Support Staff (Jennifer Kilborn; email@example.com).

 - Graduate Student Approval Form deadline